arangodb/docs/3.10/indexing-persistent.md

 uniqueness checks will be performed if any index attribute value is not set or has a value of `null`.

+Since ArangoDB 3.10, an in-memory hash cache can optionally be put in front of persistent indexes.
+By default, persistent indexes will not have the in-memory cache.
+It can be enabled for an index upon index creation by setting the `cacheEnabled` flag.

+`collection.ensureIndex({ type: "persistent", fields: [ "name" ], cacheEnabled: true })`

-It is not possible to create multiple persistent indexes with the same `fields` attributes and uniqueness but different `storedValues` attributes.
-That means the value of `storedValues` is not considered in index creation calls when checking if a persistent index is already present or needs to be created.
+It is not possible to create multiple persistent indexes with the same `fields` attributes and uniqueness but different `storedValues` or `cacheEnabled` attributes.
+The values of `storedValues` and `cacheEnabled` is not considered in index creation calls when checking if a persistent index is already present or a new one needs to be created.

 Accessing Persistent Indexes from the Shell
 -------------------------------------------